rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 Traverse Research wanted to reduce their reliance on C and C++ unsafe libraries and at the same time they needed to support newer features that were slow to become available in the existing `spirv-reflect` library.
-The primary use-case for this library is in conjecture with the Rust wrapper around the DirectX Shader Compiler ([dxc]), called [hassle-rs] that Traverse Research also built.
+The primary use-case for this library is in conjunction with the Rust wrapper around the DirectX Shader Compiler ([dxc]), called [hassle-rs] that Traverse Research also built.